 5.3 Be very selective of the files or programs that you would like to download, always double-check the genuineness of the website and the source, even if it comes from your friends.

-5.4 Keep your operating system, internet browser, applications and firewall up to date.
+5.4 Keep your operating system, Internet browser, applications and firewall up to date.

 5.5 Install robust anti-virus, anti-spyware and firewall software on your computer and other devices and configure it to update automatically in a regular internals.

-5.6 Run full system scan periodically to remove any new found virus or malware, and you must reset your password and clear all browser caches, history, cookies, before you login to your online banking again.
+5.6 Run full system scan periodically to remove any new found virus or malware, and you must reset your password and clear all browser caches, history, cookies, before you log in to your online banking again.

 6.0 Take note of any unusual signs on the daily handling of your mobile devices:

-6.1 High frequency of apps crash unexpectedly
+6.1 High frequency of apps crashing unexpectedly

 6.2 Device battery drains out quickly

 6.3 Pop-up notifications or advertisements to install other apps